MSc in Financial Mathematics

 - To validate the model in the real situation.

-- To make necessary adjustments to the model in the event that it does not validate.
+- To make adjustments to the model in the event that it does not validate.

-- To communicate the implications of the model to the practitioner in the field, and advise on its implementation.
+- To communicate the implications of the model and advise on its implementation.

 This programme is the only one of its type in Ireland and one of the longest established in the field in Europe (1996).